GaijinZ/Cocktail_Society/README.md

 Infused Cocktail Webb App 2.0

 # Cocktail_Society
-My project Infused Cocktail Webb App got deleted by accident, here is ver.
-2.0

-Make a website to share people cocktails.
+Made a website to share people cocktails.
 Here you can add your cocktails, share your recipe, add a picture of your cocktails and rate other peple's cocktails :)

 Register page.
 <img src="Cocktail_Society/static/images/register page.png">